tsugiproject/tsugi-build/digitalocean/README.md

     bash ubuntu/build-dev.sh

-At this point, you could hand-install Tsugi in `/var/www/html` and set everything up.
-Or you could use the automated Tsugi installation and configuration.
+At this point, you could hand-install Tsugi in `/var/www/html` and set everything up and edit yout `config.php`.
+Or you could use the automated Tsugi installation and configuration below.

 Automated Configuration
 -----------------------